Becoming a Music Major

 How do I declare a music minor?

 Non-music majors hoping to minor in Music may ask their major advisor to add the general music minor to their degree plan.
-More information on declaring a minor in Music Business and Entrepreneurship is available online.
+More information on declaring a minor in Music Business and Entrepreneurship or a minor in Commercial Music is available online.
 Music majors hoping to declare a minor in Music Theory may do so with their academic advisor after successfully completing Music Theory III.

 Should I schedule an advising appointment or may I just drop-in for advising?